mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 You then ask another question:

-> "Is the energy flowing, or is it stagnating or stuck?
-Am I going somewhere, or are we circling around the same point(s)?"
+> "Is the energy flowing, or is it stagnating or stuck?"

 - **Flowing energy:** One is extending and connecting.
 - **Stagnant energy:** One is contracting and disconnecting.

 If the energy is flowing, great!
 You can move on to the next gut check.
 If not, refer to the Stance Transitions section in [Stances](../stance/) for ways to get the conversation moving again.

-Then check your own, and then your conversational partner(s) positions on the Map of Consciousness to figure out **where** the energy is flowing.
-When using the Map of Consciousness, ask yourself this:
+Then figure out **where** the energy is flowing.
+Ask yourself this:

 > "Is the conversation and/or the individuals in the conversation trending above or below the line?"